 Tyrrhenian Languages (Tursenoi languages)Turhennoi is the original suggested name and Tursenoi is even better.
-But naming it Tyrrhenian only adds to the confusion as it obscures the root word Turs/Turogh in the name whose original form was Tur, and then Turuk (Tur+ug/uk) and Turus (Tur+us).
+But naming it Tyrrhenian only adds to the confusion as it obscures the root word Turs/Turogh whose original form was Tur, and then Turuk (Tur+ug/uk) and Turus (Tur+us).

 Etruscan, Lemnian, Rhaethic and Camunic languages are grouped under the name Tyrsenian.
 Lemnian is Etruscan or a dialect of Etruscan, there is no doubt about it among scholars.
 Incidentally, Raeth and Ras as in Rasna which Etruscans called themselves are pretty close phonologically, and -na is a Hurrian suffix.
-Camunic is very close to Turkish ethnonym Kuman known to have ruled from the Caucuses to Hungary, though Kumans are recorded in history books a thousand years after the dissolution of the Etruscan civilization within the Roman Empire.
-Kuman Turks are known from famed Polovec Dances part of the Prince Igor by Russian composer Alexander Borodin.
+Camunic is very close to Turkish ethnonym Kuman known to have ruled from the Caucuses to Hungary, though Kumans are recorded in history books a thousand years after the dissolution of the Etruscan civilization within the Roman Empire. and Kuman Turks are known from famed Polovec Dances part of the Prince Igor by Russian composer Alexander Borodin.
 However, Kuman / Quman and Kumanu / Qumanu were known since 1800BC in Southeast Turkey the original homeland of the Etruscans.